Best Names for Korean Dog Breeds

 - Danbi (welcome rain) – for a dog that likes to play in water and rain;

-- Nari (lily) – for a female dog beautiful like flower.
+- Nari (lily) – for a female dog beautiful like a flower.

 Cute Korean Dog Names